kubernetes/community/contributors/devel/sig-architecture/conformance-tests.md

   - Privileged containers are not supported.
 Containers are always isolated.
   - Windows uses job objects or Hyper-V for pod isolation and resource controls, not CGroups.
 These are managed implicitly by Docker or ContainerD, not by the kubelet.
 Do not check properties of CGroups as pass/fail criteria.
   - Running Linux-specific commands are not likely to work.
 Some commands may work using a Windows [busybox](https://github.com/kubernetes-sigs/windows-testing/tree/master/images/busybox) container.
 The paths of these binaries may differ from Linux, so it's best to rely on `PATH` rather than using Linux-specific paths such as `/usr/bin/nc`.
+As an alternative, you can use commands in the cross-platform [agnhost](https://github.com/kubernetes/kubernetes/tree/master/test/images/agnhost) image which is designed to return the same results regardless of OS.
 - Storage
   - File permissions cannot be set on volumes.
 Tests using `DefaultMode` or `Mode` and checking the resulting permissions will fail.
   - Only NTFS volumes are supported.
 Volume mounts specifying other filesystems (ext4, xfs) or mediums (memory) are not supported